-- A1 A knowledge and understanding of the phonetic, syntactic, and orthographic systems of Chinese OR Japanese to BA (Hons) degree standard.
-See statement of standards. - A2 A general knowledge and understanding of cultural, sociological, and political theories and methodologies.
-See section 12. - A3 A deeper knowledge and understanding of selected social sciences or humanities pathways, including cultural studies, modern Chinese and Japanese history, East Asian societies and politics and international relations, political geography, gender studies, literary studies, and film and media studies. - A4 (For students opting to take a Dissertation) An in-depth knowledge, appropriate to undergraduate level, of a self-chosen aspect of Chinese OR Japanese language, culture, history, society, politics, geography, literature or film. - A5 Intercultural awareness and understanding (an appreciation both of internal diversity and of trans-cultural connectedness of cultures).
+A1 A knowledge and understanding of the phonetic, syntactic, and orthographic systems of Chinese OR Japanese to BA (Hons) degree standard.
+See statement of standards.

+A2 A general knowledge and understanding of cultural, sociological, geographical, political, media studies and/or literary theories and methodologies.
+See section 12.

+A3 A deeper knowledge and understanding of selected social sciences or humanities pathways, including cultural studies, Chinese and Japanese history, East Asian societies, politics and international relations, political geography, gender studies, literary studies, and film and media studies.

+A4 (For students opting to write a year- abroad project or a Dissertation) An in-depth knowledge, appropriate to undergraduate level, of a self-chosen aspect of Chinese OR Japanese language, culture, history, society, politics, geography, literature or film.

+A5 Intercultural awareness and understanding (an appreciation both of internal diversity and of trans-cultural connectedness of cultures).

+A6 (For TL12 only) Demonstrate the ability to adapt to different learning environments.

+For 1923U and 1924U only:

+- A7 Apply personal and professional development strategies to prioritise, plan, and manage their own skills development and learning. - A8 Research, select and apply relevant knowledge aimed at enhancing their own skills and effectiveness in specific duties at their placement. - A9 Demonstrate an understanding of a work environment, how it functions and their contribution to it. - A10 Relate their work based learning to other areas of personal development, including academic performance.

 The primary means of imparting knowledge and understanding of the Chinese OR Japanese language systems (A1) is via communicative, student-centred language teaching methods (guided discovery).
 Some formal linguistic instruction is also employed, though only as a vehicle for achieving communicative competence.

-In the case of A2, knowledge and understanding of social, cultural and political theories, the communication process, and mass media communications are conveyed through a combination of lectures, seminars and tutorials, which encourage students to conceptualise societies, cultures and polities.
+In the case of A2, knowledge and understanding of cultural, sociological, geographical, political, media studies and/or literarytheories, are conveyed through a combination of lectures, seminars and tutorials, which encourage students to conceptualise societies, cultures and polities.